 Tool type CUT TT:R_OFFS TT:L_OFFS Drill - (no function) 0 (no offset required because tool tip is to be measured) End mill with diameter of < 19 mm 4 (4 teeth) 0 (no offset required because tool diameter is smaller than the contact plate diameter of the TT) 0 (no additional offset required during radius measurement.
 Offset from offsetToolAxis is used) End mill with diameter of > 19 mm 4 (4 teeth) R (offset required because tool diameter is larger than the contact plate diameter of the TT) 0 (no additional offset required during radius measurement.
-Offset from offsetToolAxis is used) Radius cutter 4 (4 teeth) 0 (no offset required because the south pole of the ball is to be measured) 5 (always define the tool radius as the offset so that the diameter is not measured in the radius)
+Offset from offsetToolAxis is used) Radius cutter with a diameter of 10 mm, for example 4 (4 teeth) 0 (no offset required because the south pole of the ball is to be measured) 5 (always define the tool radius as the offset so that the diameter is not measured in the radius)

-19.2 Calibrate the TT (Cycle 30 or 480, DIN/ISO: G480, software option 17)
+18.2 Calibrate the TT (Cycle 30 or 480, DIN/ISO: G480 Touch Probe Functions software option 17)

-19.2 Calibrate the TT (Cycle 30 or 480, DIN/ISO: G480, software option 17)
+18.2 Calibrate the TT (Cycle 30 or 480, DIN/ISO: G480 Touch Probe Functions software option 17)

-The TT is calibrated with the measuring cycle TCH PROBE 30 or TCH PROBE 480 (See "Differences between Cycles 31 to 33 and Cycles 481 to 483", page 447).
+The TT is calibrated with the measuring cycle TCH PROBE 30 or TCH PROBE 480 (see "Differences between Cycles 31 to 33 and Cycles 481 to 483", page 425).
 The calibration process is automatic.
 The TNC also measures the center misalignment of the calibrating tool automatically by rotating the spindle by 180° after the first half of the calibration cycle.